Brecon Cathedral: History

 In 1538 the Prior was pensioned off, and the priory church became the parish church.
 Some of the surrounding buildings were adapted for secular use; and others, such as the cloisters, were left to decay and later demolished.
 By the 19th century, the church was in poor repair and only the nave was in use.
 Some restoration took place in 1836, but major renovation of the church did not start until the 1860s.
 The tower was strengthened in 1914.

 The cathedral is a Grade I listed building.

 In recent years, some of the buildings in the cathedral close have been converted into a diocesan centre, a heritage centre and exhibition, as well as a shop and "the Hours" restaurant.

 Charles Lumley (1824–1858), awarded the Victoria Cross during the Crimean War, was buried in the cathedral churchyard.

 Deans of Brecon

-The present Dean is Paul Shackerley, who was appointed in September 2014, in succession to Geoffrey Marshall who retired earlier that year.
+The new Dean, announced in June 2026 is Adrian Morgan.